 Why do writers write?
 What keeps us writing when the writing gets tough?
 For my own answer, let’s peek behind the writer’s curtain to the summer of ’95, to a writer’s conference held at a local college some five miles from my home.
-The cost is low, the caliber of guest authors is high, and I don’t need to spring for air fare or a hotel room.
+The cost was low, the caliber of guest authors was high, and I didn’t need to spring for air fare or a hotel room.
 Perfect.

 From the front of the class he scrutinizes the room and we hunch forward as he discusses craft.
 “But enough about Nick Hornby,” he says with a clenched smile, “let’s talk about my work.”
 Meant as a joke, but the truest thing he’s said.

 When it’s my turn to read aloud, my voice trembles, my heart thuds.
 Halfway through the first page, he interrupts.
 “Too much nattering,” he says.
 Nattering?
 What does he mean, nattering?
 I ask another teacher after the workshop, who shrugs.
 “He probably means too much narrative.”

 Later, I’ll know: too much of nothing happening.
 No conflict.
 No drive.
 Too much nattering.

 At the dinner break I drive home and print out a short story from my archives—a story, I believe, free of nattering.
 I drive back to campus and linger in the courtyard, waiting.
 When he arrives, chatting with a fellow teacher, I make a beeline.
 “Would you mind?”
 I ask.
 “Would you take a moment to look over my work, see if I’m nattering?”